yanagiba/swift-lint/Documentation/SuppressIssues.md

 }
 ```

-you should choose the style with a case-by-case basis to give your best readability to the code.
+you should choose the style that optimizes for readability.

 ### Suppress Multiple Rules